HrushikeshKaranth/Simple-Messaging-App/README.md

 + This will start the server.

 > Chat Feature
-+ After login, run two instance of the app in different tabs of the browser and we can send messages to each app.
++ After login, run two instance of the app in different tabs of the browser.
++ Enter same room id in both the instances and we can exchange messages between apps.